 The common consideration for the topics discussed above is that Brexit will affect the life of many British citizens in several manners.
-If you wish to prepare for Brexit in the best way possible it is advisable a thorough review of your personal and estate circumstances and goals.
+If you wish to prepare in the best way possible it is advisable a thorough review of your personal and estate circumstances and goals and take action by the end of 2020.
 Planning is the key to minimize the negative effects and maximize the benefit of some opportunities that are still available.

-Book a phone consultation now with an experienced English speaking Italian lawyer to prepare yourself for any Brexit outcome.
+Book a phone consultation now with an experienced English speaking Italian lawyer to prepare yourself.